 – lack of coating on a some surfaces

 -dust inside the eyepieces

 – poor sharpness at the edge of the field of view

 – right focus the eyepiece “walks” when refocusing

 – excess weight and dimensions for binoculars with such parameters

 – terrible light transmission

 – color distrosion.

 Despite the shortcomings, I wanted to buy this binoculars.
 Just for the collection as a “chinese miracle of technology”, as well as a standard of how you do not need and at the same time do binoculars.
 However, I add that due to the large field of view, the binoculars were impressive when observing the landscapes.
 Do I recommend this binocular?
 No. In my opinion, its only use is daytime observation of landscapes.
 Of course, you can also look at the stars with him, but by the brightness of the picture he will lose to the similar Porro-binoculars with a smaller aperture.
-However, if the manufacturer makes this binocular better, at least having applied coating to all surfaces, covered the prisms with a good reflective coating, and even with phase correction, it would have turned out to be sweet.
+However, if the manufacturer makes this binocular better, at least having applied coating to all surfaces, covered the prisms with a good reflective coating, it would have turned out to be sweet.
 Let it affect the price, but it’s worth it.

 When buying binoculars, I recommend writing to the seller so that he is sure to check the collimation of the binoculars before sending, as well as the absence of visible dust when viewing through binoculars.